Ryan-Cooley/membrane-transport-simulation-overview/README.md

 ## 🤝 Contributing

 This is a portfolio demonstration project.
 For questions about the technical approach or implementation details, please open an issue or contact the author.
 ---

+## Limitations

+- No explicit LJ/Coulomb or bonded force field terms; selectivity limited by geometry + custom forces.
+- No quantitative transport rates reported here; no trajectories or plots published.
+- Prototype intended as a **troubleshooting and methods-finding step** toward a physics-faithful model.

+---

 **Note**: This repository serves as a technical portfolio piece demonstrating advanced molecular simulation capabilities.
 All proprietary information, parameter values, and quantitative results have been intentionally omitted to maintain confidentiality while preserving the technical insights and engineering approach.